Angkor Thom: Baphuon or Baphuon (Baphuon)

 The second tier has a size of approximately 65m on a 58m, four axial gopura, preserved much better than in the previous layer, also the double row of wide Windows and narrow courtyard.

-In the galleries of the first and second tiers are the bas-reliefs of tematiki, mostly scenes from the epics of the Mahabharata and the Ramayana (Shiva, episodes from the life of Krishna, Vishnu and other characters), people's daily lives and Brahmins, military battles, images of people, animals, etc. unfortunately, the gallery because of the operations is inaccessible for inspection.
+In the galleries of the first and second tiers are bas-reliefs of various subjects, mostly scenes from the epics of the Mahabharata and the Ramayana (Shiva, episodes from the life of Krishna, Vishnu and other characters), people's daily lives and Brahmins, military battles, images of people, animals, etc. unfortunately, the gallery because of the operations is inaccessible for inspection.

 The third tier with a size 41m at 36m, has a double row of columns at the edges.
 Initially, there was angular and axial gopura, but they have not survived.
 From the Central domed tower, which has been the main sanctuary, and is located in the center remained just a reminder: a pile of stones with four openings-entrances.
 It is established that this tower bulk from the ground and reinforced on the edges with blocks of limestone.
 The height of the Central tower from ground level was about 50 m.